ComputeCanada/magic_castle/README.md

 * the internal domain name and the resolv.conf search domain as `int.{cluster_name}.{domain}`

-If you own a domain, you can register the login floating IP address under `{cluster_name}.{domain}` manually with your registrar.
+If you own a domain, you can register the login external IP address under `{cluster_name}.{domain}` manually with your registrar.
 An optional module following the current module in the example `main.tf` can register the domain name if your domain's nameservers are administered